-Insecticides and biological controls are added prevent any unwanted visitors
+Insecticides and biological controls are added to prevent any unwanted visitors

-Fungicides and other chemical are used to ensure the plants are disease free
+Fungicides and other chemicals are used to ensure the plants are disease free

 Plants are carefully bred and selected to ensure conformity

-All this for plants most of you throw away at the end of the year.
+All this is for plants most of you throw away at the end of the year.

 The problem with bedding is that not only does it want to behave like a rock star, it also usually begins to act like a petulant teenager as soon as you get it home.
 Bedding plants have been grown in the most ideal perfect conditions.
 They have been cosseted, preened and pampered, then the plants go home with you.
-The sudden change causes them to ‘sulk’ at the less than perfect environment.
+The sudden change causes them to ‘sulk’ at the less-than-perfect environment.
 On top of which, horror upon horror, you, like the rest of us, occasionally forget to water.
-These plant diva’s invariably then shrivel up, never to recover!
+These plant diva’s invariably then shriveling up, never to recover!

 We spend nearly £1,000,000,000 on plants like this each year!

 Surely there has to be a better way, we are not advocating boycotting the bedding.
-More suggesting there are better alternatives for your garden than buying lots of bedding plants each year.
+Rather we are suggesting there are better alternatives for your garden than buying lots of bedding plants each year.

-Bedding has an appeal, but our gardens need to more than just colourful spaces.
+Bedding has an appeal, but our gardens need to be more than just colourful spaces.